 Have you undertaken any studies prior to the action, which you build your proposal on, perhaps as part of a different project that influenced the design of the project?
 Alternatively, briefly present the main studies (e.g. the baseline study) which set the ground for further activities and have an impact on the practical targets of the project.

+Pilot project Nadzaladevi needs description here

 Describe/highlight eventual changes of the information provided in the concept note.